haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 For example, when you are a 4th-­‐‑level druid, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-­‐‑level slot or two 1st-­‐‑level slots.
 Circle Spells
 Your mystical connection to the land infuses you with the ability to cast certain spells.
 At 3rd, 5th, 7th, and 9th level you gain access to circle spells connected to the land where you became a druid.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of spells.
-      Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 21

 Once you gain access to a circle spell, you always have it prepared, and it doesn’t count against the number of spells you can prepare each day.
 If you gain access to a spell that doesn’t appear on the druid spell list, the spell is nonetheless a druid spell for you.
 5th water walk, stinking cloud